International Management in Prague

 This program is open to UT undergraduates with a minimum 2.5 GPA.
 Please note, meeting the minimum requirements does not guarantee acceptance into the program.

-Note on Priority: This program is designed for students pursuing the Global Management Minor (both BBA and non-business majors) as well as regular BBA students.
-There are limited spots available for non-business majors not pursuing the minor.
+Note on Priority: This program is designed for students pursuing the Global Management or International Business Minors (both BBA and non-business majors) as well as regular BBA students.
+There are limited spots available for non-business majors not pursuing these minors.

 Classes usually take place Monday-Thursday (usually 9 a.m. to 1 p.m.).
 Some afternoon or Friday classes possible.
 Students are strongly urged to refrain from making weekend travel plans until receipt of finalized schedule.
 Absence from class will not be permitted.